Board & Advisors

 Mr. Murray received his Bachelor of Science in Foreign Service cum laude from the Edmund A. Walsh School of Foreign Service at Georgetown University, and his Juris Doctor from Georgetown University Law Center.

-Christopher Schepis serves on the House Homeland Security Committee as senior professional staff member.
+Christopher Schepis served on the House Homeland Security Committee as senior professional staff member.
 Previously, he represented the National Farmers Union in Washington D.C. and was also a resource to the National Commission on Energy Policy on renewable energy.
 From 1987 to 1992, Mr. Schepis was special projects director for former U.S. Senator Wyche Fowler, Jr. (D-GA), who was then chairman of the Senate Agriculture Subcommittee on Conservation and Forestry.
 During the 1996 Farm Bill negotiations, he was a senior legislative aide to U.S. House of Representatives Congressman Sanford Bishop (GA-2), a member of the House Agriculture Committee.

 Mr. Schepis has taught on the faculty of Georgia College and State University.